Homepage

 Who granted freedom to the slaves in Cuba?

-The humanitarian parole is set to resume, according to sources close to the U.S. government.
+The humanitarian parole is about to be resumed, according to sources close to the U.S. government.

 Entry to the U.S. with humanitarian parole denied to former PCC secretary in the Isle of Youth